 Farhan Zahid sheds light on the impact of influential Pakistani militant ideologue Mufti Nizam-ud-Din Shamzai’s worldview — in the form of fatwas, speeches, sermons and books — on various militant groups in the Af-Pak region.
 Shamzai is a celebrated scholar among Af-Pak militants and they continue to draw inspiration from his writings and teachings even after his assassination in 2004.
 However, Shamzai’s personality and works remain under -researched.
 The author recommends that formulating a national counter narrative against violent extremism while understanding the impact of his ideology on Af-Pak militant discourse is essential for policymakers in Pakistan.

 In the last article, Shane Britten reviews the importance of cognitive analytical techniques for accurate intelligence analysis in counterterrorism.
 He contends that lack of training in the art of cognitive analysis has been a major factor in various counter-terrorism intelligence failures in recent years.
 These intelligence failures are not of information-collection, but reflect the inability to adequately analyse the collected information.
 The author suggests that by improving the cognitive capabilities of intelligence analysts involved in counterterrorism through training and capacity building, the percentage of intelligence failures could be minimised.

-Conflict and Stability / South Asia / Southeast Asia and ASEAN / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / South Asia / Southeast Asia and ASEAN / Terrorism Studies